bparanj/crystal/electronics/zettel/voltage.md

 Electric field strength (E) equals the negative gradient of voltage (V) with respect to distance (d): $E = -\frac{dV}{dd}$

-Analogy: This relationship resembles the steepness of a hill.
+ This relationship resembles the steepness of a hill.
 The electric field strength corresponds to the slope, while voltage represents the height at different points.

 Example: Calculate the electric field strength between two plates 2 cm apart with a potential difference of 100 volts: